🌲 Front Range Plant FinderPlant finder

 Is Cliff jamesia / waxflower good for the Colorado Front Range?

-Yes.
-Cliff jamesia / waxflower is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+Yes, Cliff jamesia / waxflower is a well-suited shrub for Colorado's Front Range.

 How big does Cliff jamesia / waxflower get?